UK Visa Application Process for Ukrainian Refugees

 Any time limits depend on the method by which you applied (old processes before 7th December 2023, or new process after this date).
 Read any communication received from the UK Government Home Office department carefully to see what dates apply.

-However, if you received a visa by visiting a Visa Application Centre abroad, then you have 90 days to travel to the UK.
+However, if you received a visa by visiting a Visa Application Centre abroad, then you should have 90 days to travel to the UK.

 What to do if your visa application is taking a long time